earkevin11/Log-Analytics-Workspace/README.md

 # How to connect on-prem machines to LAW
 - Download the Windows Agent on the LAW
-- Copy the agent onto the load on the VM
 - Right click on RDP file > edit >  Local Resources > More > Check Local Disk > Copy the agent onto the VM
 - Set up the monitoring agent < Connect the Agent to Azure Log Analytics > Enter the Workspace ID and Primary Key form the LAW
 - The agent will be installed and the VM will be connected to the LAW.